SavvyPlus/wiki4/aws-infrastructure/cloudformation-standard.md

 It is the whole procedure of creating this stack.

 * Fetch source file:
-	The pipeline fetches everything in a git repository including source code and YAML files etc. The output of this stage is given the name SourceCode and this is then available to the following stages in the pipeline.
+	The pipeline fetches everything in a git repository including source code and YAML files etc. The output of this stage is given the name `SourceCode` and this is then available to the following stages in the pipeline.
 * Build lambda:
-	This stage uses the output (SourceCode) of the previous stage to compile the lambda code.
+	This stage uses the output (`SourceCode`) of the previous stage to compile the lambda code.
 And it references the previously defined CodeBuild step (e.g.`Configuration: ProjectName: !Ref CodeBuildDownloaderLambda`) and after execution the output of this is called `BuildYYYLambdaOutput` (YYY is the name of the corresponding lambda function), which is a package of compiled code and can be used in later stages of the pipeline.
 * TestStage:
 	* CreateLambdasAndDependencies:

 		It execute another CloudFormation template `lambda.cfn.yaml` which is responsible for deploying the lambdas built earlier in the CodePipeline and the dependencies that these lambdas rely on.
-In other words, this stage uses `lambda.cfn.yaml` to create the test stack (deploy all the lambdas and SNS, CloudWatchEvent...) and the deployment details are stored in lambda.cfn.yaml.
-Therefore, this stage should pass the location of artifacts (built lambda packages) to the Parameters section in lambda.cfn.yaml, which is achieved via the `InputArtifacts` section and the `ParameterOverrides` section.
+In other words, this stage uses `lambda.cfn.yaml` to create the test stack (deploy all the lambdas and SNS, CloudWatchEvent...) and the deployment details are stored in `lambda.cfn.yaml`.
+Therefore, this stage should pass the location of artifacts (built lambda packages) to the `Parameters` section in `lambda.cfn.yaml`, which is achieved via the `InputArtifacts` section and the `ParameterOverrides` section.

 	* ApproveTestStack: